akvelon/DnA_accelerators/dataflow/flex-templates/salesforce-to-bigquery/README.md

 - `secretStoreUrl` - URL to Salesforce credentials in HashiCorp Vault secret storage in the format 'http(s)://vaultip:vaultport/path/to/credentials'.
 - `vaultToken` - Token to access HashiCorp Vault secret storage.
+- `expansionService` - Python expansion service in format host:port, needed for RunInference transforms.
+You can leave it empty if all of your extra packages are available in pip.

 You can provide the next secured parameters directly instead of providing HashiCorp Vault parameters:
 - `username` - Salesforce username.